-For the 2022 Trustees Report, the assumed ratios of OASDI effective taxable payroll to covered earnings (taxable ratio) for 2031 (the tenth year of the projection period), are 84.0 percent, 82.5 percent, and 81.0 percent for alternatives I, II and III, respectively (Table 6.1).
-These assumed ratios for the tenth year of the projection period are the same as those used for the 2021 Trustees Report.
-The overall taxable earnings ratio varies slightly after 2031 due to changes in the taxable ratio for self-employment earnings.
+For the 2023 Trustees Report, the assumed ratios of OASDI effective taxable payroll to covered earnings (taxable ratio) for 2032 (the tenth year of the projection period), are 84.0 percent, 82.5 percent, and 81.0 percent for alternatives I, II and III, respectively (Table 6.1).
+These assumed ratios for the tenth year of the projection period are the same as those used for the 2022 Trustees Report.
+The overall taxable earnings ratio varies slightly after 2032 due to changes in the taxable ratio for self-employment earnings.

-Trustees R Alternative Trustees R Alternative 1 2022 Trustees Report Less 2021 Trustees Report I II III I II Ш I II Ш Taxable Ratio (percent) 84.0 82.5 81.0 84.0 82.5 81.0 0.0 0.0 0.0
+Trustees R Alternative Trustees R Alternative 2023 Trustees Report Less 2022 Trustees Report I II III I II Ш I П Ш Taxable Ratio (percent) 84.0 82.5 81.0 84.0 82.5 81.0 0.0 0.0 0.0

-OASDI effective taxable payroll (or taxable payroll) is the effective amount of covered earnings subject to the full Social Security payroll tax rate (12.4 percent since 1990).
-Taxable wages for an employee are the total covered wages from all wage employment up to the taxable maximum (also known as the contribution and benefit base).
-Taxable wages for an employer are the sum of all covered wages paid to each employee up to the taxable maximum.
+The OASDI taxable payroll for a year is computed as the amount of earnings which, when multiplied by the combined OASDI employee-employer payroll tax rate for that year, yields the total amount of payroll taxes due from wages paid and self-employment net earnings for the year.
+Taxable wages for an employee are the total OASDI covered wages from all wage employment up to the taxable maximum (also known as the contribution and benefit base).
+Taxable wages for an employer are the sum of all OASDI covered wages paid to each employee up to the taxable maximum.
 Employees with multiple jobs whose total wages exceed the taxable maximum are eligible for a refund of excess employee taxes withheld; employers are not eligible for a refund on this basis.
-For self-employed workers with no taxable wages, taxable earnings are the amount of covered self-employment net earnings up to the taxable maximum.
-For self-employed workers with taxable wages, covered self-employment net earnings are taxable to the extent that they do not exceed the taxable maximum when added to taxable wages for the year.
-The taxable ratio is essentially the proportion of covered earnings that is at or below the taxable maximum.
+For self-employed workers with no taxable wages, taxable earnings are the amount of OASDI covered self-employment net earnings up to the taxable maximum.
+For self-employed workers with taxable wages, OASDI covered self-employment net earnings are taxable to the extent that they do not exceed the taxable maximum when added to taxable wages for the year.
+The taxable ratio is essentially the proportion of OASDI covered earnings that is at or below the taxable maximum.